-The Company, along with its consultants led by Tetra Tech WEI Inc. worked with CEAA to amend the filed October 2014 Environmental Impact Statement for the document as a whole to be accepted for concordance with the requirements of the EIS guidelines.
+The Company, along with its consultants worked with CEAA to amend the filed October 2014 Environmental Impact Statement for the document as a whole to be accepted for concordance with the requirements of the EIS guidelines.
 Part of this process included submission of an updated draft V2 of the EIS document to CEAA for review on December 23, 2014.
 The Company has since revised that volume of documents throughout the month of January 2015 and submitted an official V3 of the document on March 9, 2015, which subsequently re-started the legislated timeline for completion.
-Subsequent to this, CEAA returned another round of comments which the Company expects to complete and resubmit in the near future.
+Subsequent to this, CEAA returned another round of comments.
+The Company has reviewed these and submitted a draft of the responses to the Information Requests to CEAA for review with formal submission expected to follow in May 2017.

-A new updated gold mineral Resource Estimate report (the "2015 Resource Estimate") was announced in August 2015.
+In August 2015, an updated gold mineral Resource Estimate report titled "Technical Report and Updated Resource Estimate for the Goilath Gold Project, Kenora Mining Division, Northwestern Ontario for Treasury Metals Inc." (the "2015 Resource Estimate") dated effective August 28, 2015 was announced.
+The co-authors of the 2015 Resource Estimate are Eugene J. Puritch, P.Eng., President of P&E Mining Consultants Inc., Paul Dunbar, P.Geo, independent consultant, Yungang Wu, P.Geo, independent consultant, David Burga, P.Geo, independent consultant, Jarita Barry, P.Geo, independent consultant, Alfred S. Hayden, P.Eng, President of EHA Engineering Ltd., Antoine Yassa, P.Geo, independent consultant and Richard Sutcliffe, PhD, P.Geo, Vice-President, Geology of P&E Mining Consultants Inc. The authors are independent Qualified Person as defined by NI 43-101, with the ability and authority to verify the authenticity and validity of this data.
 Highlights are an Open Pit and Underground 2015 Resource Estimate of: Measured: 90,300 ounces AuEq (1.12 Mt at 2.51g/tonne AuEq); Indicated: 1,075,500 ounces AuEq (19.44 Mt at 1.72 g/tonne AuEq); Inferred: 341,300 ounces AuEq (3.47 Mt at 3.06 g/tonne AuEq).